kensanata/phoebe/README.md

 it works, you should _generate your own_ using the Makefile: `make cert` should do it.

+🔥 **1408A0C1:SSL routines:ssl3\_get\_client\_hello:no shared cipher** 🔥 If you
+created a new certificate and key using elliptic curves using an older OpenSSL, you might run into this.
+Try to create a RSA key instead.
+It is larger, but at least it'll work.

+    openssl req -new -x509 -newkey rsa \
+    -days 1825 -nodes -out cert.pem -keyout key.pem

 ## Wiki Directory

 Your home directory should now also contain a wiki directory called `wiki`.
 In